Northern hairy-nosed wombat

 The northern hairy-nosed wombat (Lasiorhinus krefftii) or yaminon is one of three extant species of Australian marsupials known as wombats.
 It is one of the rarest land mammals in the world and is critically endangered.
-Its historical range extended across New South Wales, Victoria, and Queensland as recently as 100 years ago, but it is now restricted to one place, a 3 km2 range within the 32 km2 Epping Forest National Park in Queensland.
+Its historical range previously extended across New South Wales, Victoria, and Queensland, and as recently as 100 years ago it was considered as having become extinct, but in the 1930s a population of about 30 individuals was discovered located in one place, a 3 km2 range within the 32 km2 Epping Forest National Park in Queensland.
 With the species threatened by wild dogs, the Queensland Government built a 20 km-long predator-proof fence around all wombat habitat at Epping Forest National Park in 2002.
+Insurance populations have since been translocated to two other locations to ensure the species survives threats such as fire, flood, or disease.

 In 2003, the total population consisted of 113 individuals, including only around 30 breeding females.
-After recording an estimated 230 individuals in 2015, the number was up to over 300 by 2021.
+After recording an estimated 230 individuals in 2015, the number was up to over 300 by 2021, and over 400 by 2024.

 Taxonomy

 English naturalist Richard Owen described the species in 1873.
 The genus name Lasiorhinus comes from the Latin words lasios, meaning hairy or shaggy, and rhinus, meaning nose.
 The widely accepted common name is northern hairy-nosed wombat, based on the historical range of the species, as well as the fur, or "whiskers", on its nose.
 In some older literature, it is referred to as the Queensland hairy-nosed wombat.

 The northern hairy-nosed wombat shares its genus with one other extant species, the southern hairy-nosed wombat, while the common wombat is in the genus Vombatus.
 Both Lasiorhinus species differ morphologically from the common wombat by their silkier fur, broader hairy noses, and longer ears.